7 Top Certifications for Cybersecurity Professionals

 The CASP certification is for those security pros who are ready to take their career to the next level.
 It is designated as a master level certification for those who lead enterprise technical teams.
 With CASP credentials, you will be recognized as a skilled professional in security, risk management, research, analysis and integration.
 CASP meets the DoD 8570.1 directive requirements for those in that field and also satisfies the regulations under the Federal Information Security Management Act (FISMA).

-To work toward CASP, you should have 10 years minimum experience in IT administration, including technical security roles.
+To work toward CASP, you should have 10 years of minimum experience in IT administration, including technical security roles.
 Although you do not need to complete CompTIA Security+ certification, CASP is considered the next step.
 To prepare for the test, enroll in a course that focuses on applying advanced concepts and principles at the enterprise level.
 The test is past/fail only.
 Upon passing the test, you will earn the designation.
 To keep it current, you will need to complete 75 CPE credits per renewal period.

 Considerations for Choosing Certification Courses